When Will Uranium Prices Go Up? (Updated 2023)

 In January 2020, Rick Rule, who was then part of Sprott (TSX:SII,NYSE:SII), told INN that investors interested in uranium should be prepared to take the long position — in his opinion, it could be a while before we see a rebound in the uranium market.
 Rule reiterated his stance in a July 2021 interview with INN, pointing to Japanese restarts as the last catalyst needed to launch a new era of strength in the uranium market.
 “Everything else is in place,” he said at the time.

 There's been progress on that front since then.
 Japanese Prime Minister Fumio Kishida announced in August 2022 that the nation is moving to restart its idled nuclear plants; it is also developing next-generation reactors as part of the government’s "green transformation."
 Japan is aiming for nuclear power to account for 20 to 22 percent of its energy mix by 2035, and the first phase in reaching this goal is the planned restart of at least seven additional reactors by mid-2023.

 A true renaissance for uranium might be a few years off or just around the corner.
 Either way, market participants are likely to see a series of incremental price increases along the way, and probably some volatility.
 Ciampaglia told INN: “The uranium market is not a very big market compared to, say, the oil and gas market and other commodity markets.
 It doesn't take a lot of capital to come from the generalist pool of capital to make a ripple in the uranium market."

 A good gauge for where the winds are blowing is utilities contracts, as these entities are traditionally the greatest sources of uranium demand.
 Only about 10 to 15 percent of uranium trades happen on the spot market.
 The vast majority of uranium is sold through large long-term contracts between producers and utilities.
-UxC estimates that cumulative nuclear fuel requirements not covered by current contracts are about 1.5 billion pounds to the end of 2035.